UTFO’s Kangol Kid dies after battle with cancer at 55 - NewsBreak

 UTFO’s Kangol Kid dies after battle with cancer at 55

-(AP) — Kangol Kid, a member of the legendary hip-hop group UTFO, has died after a battle with colon cancer.
-He was 55.

 The family of Kangol Kid — whose real name is Shaun Shiller Fequiere — said in a statement that he died peacefully around 3 a.m.
 Saturday at a hospital in Manhasset, New York.
-He was diagnosed with cancer in February.Biden marks anniversary of 1972 car crash that killed wife, baby
+He was diagnosed with cancer in February.66-year-old Texas transplant using billboard to find love

 Kid was known for often sporting the popular Kangol headwear and being a member of UTFO, which stands for Untouchable Force Organization.
 The four-member group was known for 1980s hits including “Roxanne, Roxanne” and “Ya Cold Wanna Be With Me.”